bskiefer/Bulk-UserAgent-Tester/README.md

 The number represents seconds, 300 seconds = 5 minutes

+# To-do
+Sortable tables

+Less resource exhuasting method to test headers

+More info on user-agent and status

+Ajax loading

+Memory dump and exporting

 # Thanks to...
 http://www.user-agents.org/ for providing a huge list of user agents!